MysteryPancake/FL-Studio-Presets/README.md

-# Patcher-Presets
+# FL Patcher Presets
-Presets for FL Studio Patcher
+Presets for FL Studio Patcher.

+These presets chain existing plugins together to produce new effects.